 The Translator and Interpreter Corps provides pro-bono language access services to non-profit, community based organizations offering legal and social services.
-This is a facilitative program for organizations who have the capacity to provide the needed services but not the sufficient linguistic resources to efficiently and effectively support low-English proficient individuals.
+This is a facilitative program for organizations who have the capacity to provide the needed services, but not the sufficient linguistic resources to efficiently and effectively support limited-English proficient individuals.
 The translations and interpretations are performed by advanced undergraduate and graduate students who must meet minimum requirements to participate.

 Our scope includes: